Where can I purchase the BomeBox?

 Does the BomeBox expose MIDI ports on a computer when attached using the Micro-USB connector?

 No. The Micro-USB connector is for power only.
-For options how to do that, see section Connections below.
+You can use Ethernet or WiFi for connecting to a computer: see section Connections below.

 MIDI Translator Pro Support